Skip to the content.

 1. puppetc-server starts and waits for catalog requests

-4. Agents apply resources: packages, config files, services
+6. Agents apply resources: packages, config files, services, /etc/hosts entries

 Output: